 This era loved colorful gemstones and diamonds too.
 And intricate metalwork was one of the trademarks of the time.
 Large diamonds in geometric shapes were particularly eye-catching.
 And other popular gemstones include jade, black onyx, rubies, and emeralds.

-Most Retro Era rings were after the war, and celebrated the shapes of the tanks, planes, and large military machines of war.
+Most Retro Era rings were crafted after the war.
+They celebrate the shapes of the tanks, planes, and large military machines of war.